LearnersGuild/guide/Game_Manual/Boundaries.md

 There are two stages of failing.

-The first stage is the _Danger Zone_.
-When a stat **falls below** any of the following thresholds, it is in the Danger Zone:
+The first stage starts when a player's stats go _in the red_.
+When a stat **falls below** any of the following thresholds, it is in the red:

-- [Team Play][team-play] : 80%
+- [Health: Team Play][team-play] : 65%
-- [Culture Contribution][culture-contribution] : 80%
+- [Health: Culture Contribution][culture-contribution] : 65%
 - [XP][xp] earned per cycle : 15

-Once a stat is within Danger Zone, the player has to **consistently improve** their affected stats until they are above the threshold.
-If you have a stat in the Danger Zone, get whatever support you need to move the needle and get out of danger.
+Once a stat is in the red, the player has to **consistently improve** their affected stats until they are above the threshold.
+If you have a stat in the red, get whatever support you need to move the needle and get out of danger.

+When you have a stat in the red, you have to show continuous progress.
+This doesn't mean that every week has to be higher than the previous week.
+It means that every week's stats has to be higher than than _two_ weeks ago until you get above the threshold.

+> If you are in the red, and your end of cycle stats are lower than what they were two cycles ago, you get an exit interview.

-The second stage is an _Exit Interview_, and is entered into when a player's stats have _both_
+The second stage is an _exit interview_, and is entered into when a player's stats have _both_:

-1. been in the Danger Zone for at least two weeks and
+1. been in the red for at least two weeks and
-1. have not shown consistent improvement.
+1. have not shown consistent improvement

-During the Exit Interview, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.
+During the exit interview, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.

 ### A note about fail conditions

 The point of these fail conditions is to ensure that all learners in the collective are contributing fairly to their teams.

-If one or more of your stats falls into the Danger Zone, think of it as a useful warning to help you get back on track.
+If one or more of your stats falls in the red, think of it as a useful warning to help you get back on track.
 Then figure out how to improve your stats (hint: you may want to get support and/or more feedback).

 You will only be asked to leave if you consistently underperform and show no signs of improvement.
 A thriving learning community requires the effort and engagement from everyone involved; without that, the whole collective will fail.